NinaRobichaud/100-days-of-code/log.md

 Twitter post: Additional entries can be found on my GitHub.
 Classes have been busy, so I've been focused on schoolwork.

 What I've been up to:
-✅Created a survey form webpage on CodePen
+✅ Created a survey form webpage on CodePen
-✅UNIX fundamentals (ie. vi editor, shell scripts) ✅Learning JavaScript APIs & web design
+✅ UNIX fundamentals (ie. vi editor, shell scripts)
+✅ Learning JavaScript APIs & web design

 **Thoughts**: Small steps are still worth noting.
 I can do this challenge if I change my mindset.